TecOrb-Developers/handbook/rails/testing/stub.md

 ### What is Stub?
 A stub is also called a Method Stub.
 A special type of method that “stands in” for an existing method, or for a method that doesn't even exist yet.

+Here is an example of a test for Method Stub.
+Below example includes:
+- A ProductsController with index action.
-For example, when testing a products controller and we are testing the list of 10 recent published products
+- index action is returning the list of 10 recent published products.

 ``````
 describe ProductsController do